jeanlauliac/blog-old/content/makefiles-in-node.rst

 Using a ``Makefile`` also let you use any version of the packages.
 They don't even have to be ``npm`` packages: you may use ruby gems, etc. -- Sass_ comes to mind.
-With node.js build tools, some plugins use the `peerDependencies field`_ to let you choose the version, but it is not always employed.
-In this case, you may have to fork the plugin just to change the version.
+With node.js build tools, some plugins use `broad specifiers`_ or `peerDependencies`_ to let you choose the version, but you're out of luck if you want to use a newer, unsupported version.
+In this case, forking the plugin may be necessary.

 Using Makefiles is essentially bringing a bunch of small, existing tools;
 and assembling them as building bricks.
 The tools themselves can be arbitrarily